arosecast/arc-old/_drafts/2016_01_14-3-watercolor-artists-to-follow.md

 date:   2016-01-14 10:00:00 +0000

-<p class="intro">As <a href="/" title="A Rose Cast Porfolio">my work</a> is primarily created using watercolours, I'm always looking for other artists who work within the same medium to gleam new ideas and find inspiration.
+<p class="intro">As <a href="/" title="A Rose Cast Porfolio">my work</a> is primarily created using watercolours, I'm always looking for other artists who work within the same medium to glean new ideas and find inspiration.
 Here are a few who have captured my attention recently.</p>

 ![Watercolor illustration of Lady Gaga by illustrator / artist Helen Green](/assets/blog/2016-01/helen-green-lady-gaga-watercolor-illustration.jpg "Watercolor illustration of Lady Gaga by illustrator Helen Green")